Pat Suzuki: Career

 While touring with the company, Suzuki took on gigs singing in nightclubs to cover her expenses, and ended up becoming a local celebrity at the Colony Club in Seattle in 1955, appearing for three years and more than 2,000 consecutive performances.
 Bing Crosby attended one of her shows at the club in 1957.
 Her singing so impressed Crosby that he helped her obtain a recording contract with RCA Victor.
-She recorded several albums for RCA Victor, including her 1958 eponymous debut album, Pat Suzuki (also known as Miss Pony Tail, after the nickname she had acquired during the Colony Club years), and went on to win the Downbeat National Disc Jockey Poll award for "America's best new female singer" that year.
+She recorded several albums for RCA Victor, including her 1958 eponymous album, Pat Suzuki (also known as Miss Pony Tail, after the nickname she had acquired during the Colony Club years), and went on to win the Downbeat National Disc Jockey Poll award for "America's best new female singer" that year.
 She received national exposure after appearances on several network television programs, including her television debut on The Lawrence Welk Show, The Frank Sinatra Show on ABC and Tonight Starring Jack Paar (March 1958).

 After appearing on Jack Paar, Richard Rodgers called Suzuki to offer her the role of Linda Low, one of the leads in the Rodgers and Hammerstein Broadway production of the musical Flower Drum Song in 1958.
 She actually turned down the role at first ("I thought it was too big for me"), for which she later won the Theatre World Award for an outstanding New York City stage debut performance, in 1959.
 Suzuki's rendition of "I Enjoy Being a Girl" is deemed to be the definitive recording.
+Suzuki's performance of the song inspired Christine Jorgensen, who described "I Enjoy Being a Girl" as her theme song and performed it on the nightclub circuit until at least the 1970s.
 Suzuki and Flower Drum Song costar Miyoshi Umeki were photographed by Philippe Halsman for the December 22, 1958 cover of Time.

 However, Suzuki did not appear in the 1961 film version of Flower Drum Song.
 Actress Nancy Kwan performed the role in the film and singer B. J. Baker dubbed her singing voice.
 Suzuki had married photographer Mark Shaw on March 28, 1960 and had given birth to their son David shortly before the film was being shot; in addition, Kwan had recently become notable for starring in The World of Suzie Wong.